cnk77/web_scraping/README.md

+# This is part of a course from Northwest Missouri State University
+# Completed by Kyle Hudson (https://github.com/cnk77)

 # Web Scraping and NLP with Requests, BeautifulSoup, and spaCy

 Complete the tasks in the Python Notebook in this repository.